Client Content Approval Workflow for Social Media Agencies

 Serial rejection usually means misaligned expectations, not bad ideas.
 Use the initial brand profile scan to align on content direction.
 When clients see competitive data supporting your recommendations, rejection rates drop significantly.

 Yes — the stricter the guidelines, the more data-backed plans help.
-You are not asking clients to trust your creativity; you are showing them what is proven to work within their constraints.
+You are not asking clients to trust a vague creative instinct; you are showing them which reference patterns fit their constraints.